Skip to main content

 Requirements:

-• Age Categories: U16: 14-15 years old, U18: 16-17 years old, U21: 18-20 years old; based on your child’s age as of December 31, 2024.
+• Age Categories: U16: 14-15 years old, U18: 16-17 years old, U21: 18-20 years old; Senior 21+ based on the athlete’s age as of December 31, 2025.

 • Skills: Previous ski racing experience and a valid US Ski and Snowboard Competition license required.
 For questions about skill levels, contact the Alpine Program Director.